colyseus/docs/docs/debugging.md

 !!!
 Tip
     Read more about [Debugging Node.js Applications](https://nodejs.org/en/docs/inspector/).

-## Using the inspector on production environment
+### Using the inspector on production environment

+Be careful when using the inspector on production.
+Using memory snapshots and breakpoints will impact the experience of your users directly.

-1. Connect to the remote server:
+*1.* Connect to the remote server:

 ```
 ssh root@remote.example.com
 ```

-2. Check the PID of the Node process
+*2.* Check the PID of the Node process

 ```
 ps aux | grep node
 ```

-3. Attach the inspector on the process
+*3.* Attach the inspector on the process

 ```
 kill -usr1 PID
 ```

-4. Create a SSH tunnel from your local machine to the remote inspector
+*4.* Create a SSH tunnel from your local machine to the remote inspector

 ```
 ssh -L 9229:localhost:9229 root@remote.example.com